 That’s where attorney, Heidi Kocher, BS, MBA, JD, CHC, can help.
 Heidi is uniquely qualified to provide you with the practical advice you need.
 During her 60-minute online medical billing training session, she will give you the tools you need to avoid these dangerous missteps.

-Here are just a few of the step-by-step, plain-English strategies you’ll receive by taking advantage of Heidi’s session:
+Here are just a few of the step-by-step, plain-English strategies you’ll receive by taking advantage of Heidi’s medical billing training session:

 - Uncover how to legally write off some balances when billing out of network